raspberrypilearning/321-make-mentor-guide/en/step_4.md

 ## 3 Explore projects

-**Explore** projects are step-by-step instructions that introduce creators to a set of skills and help them develop initial confidence.
-Each path begins with 3 Explore projects that between them contain the set of skills and concepts needed for the entire path.
+**Explore** projects are step-by-step instructions that:
++ introduce creators to a set of skills
++ help them develop initial confidence.
+Each path begins with **3** Explore projects that between them contain the set of skills and concepts needed for the entire path.

-We recommend that facilitators complete the projects themselves before running a session with creators.
-This familiarity with the project helps aniticpate issues and you can make note of discussion points - you may wish to share your version of the project with the group for extra inspiration at the end of the session.

 **Explore** projects have much in common with previous step-by-step projects from Code Club and the Raspberry Pi Foundation.

+**Tip:** We recommend that facilitators complete the Explore projects themselves before running a session with creators.
+This familiarity with the project helps aniticpate issues and you can make note of discussion points.

 ### Tasks